-A “Flatbed” sewing machine, often simply called a traditional machine, is the most common type of sewing machine with a traditional flat base, typically used to sew flat pieces of fabric together.
+A ‘Flatbed’ sewing machine, often simply called a traditional machine, is the most common type of sewing machine with a traditional flat base, typically used to sew flat pieces of fabric together.

-Sewing machine “walking foot” description and use
+Sewing machine ‘walking foot’ description and use

-The walking foot rests on the top layer of your fabric and ensures that fabric moves ahead at relatively the same speed as the feed dogs below the fabric.
+The walking foot rests on the top layer of your fabric and ensures that the fabric moves ahead at relatively the same speed as the feed dogs below the fabric.

 The sewing machine belt shifter – what it does

 Not all models have a drive belt, or a belt shifter, but for sewing machine models with a belt drive the shifter is needed for belt adjustment and removal.

 A presser foot holds the fabric while sewing

-It’s important that you remember to lower the presser foot each time you start to sew of you’ll find that the fabric doesn’t move through your machine as easily as it should.
-When I first started sewing I forgot it ALL THE TIME!
+It’s important that you remember to lower the presser foot each time you start to sew, or you’ll find that the fabric doesn’t move through your machine as easily as it should.

 Sewing machines have improved over time

-The two biggest changes to were the introduction of electric sewing machines and, more recently, the addition of electronic models capabale of performing automated sewing tasks.
+The two biggest changes to were the introduction of electric sewing machines and, more recently, the addition of electronic models capable of performing automated sewing tasks.